JereKuusela/valheim-item_stand_all_items/README.md

 Following settings are available:

 - Custom transformations (key: `custom_transformations`): Allows setting default offset, rotation and scale for each item.
 See below for more info.
-- Enable transformations (default: `false`, key: `enable_transformations`): Required to customize item offset, rotation or scale.
+- Enable transformations (default: `true`, key: `enable_transformations`): Required to customize item offset, rotation or scale.
 May cause lower performance with lots of item stands.
 - Hide automatically (default: `false`, key: `hide_automatically`): Hides item stands which have items.
 - Item stand ids (default: `itemstand,itemstandh`, key: `item_stands_ids`): Which item stands are affected by this mod.
 - Maximum scale (key: `maximum_scale`): Limits how big items can be made with the command `itemstand_scale`.